moogj/Programming-for-Data-Science-with-Python-Nanodegree-program/README.md

 Project 3: Introduction to Version Control

 ### Description
-In Project 3 I use the knowledge from Udacity Course Version Control to post my previous Project 2 with Git.
+In Project 3 I use the knowledge from Udacity Course Version Control to post my previous Project 2 with Git on Github.

 ### Files used
-Include the files used
+The file Git Commands Documentation.pdf shows the documentation of the Project 3.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.